djzzlim/Lumina/README.md

 Lumina is a privacy-first, multi-profile Android browser built on **GeckoView**.
 It is designed for users who require high-level forensic protection and granular control over their digital fingerprint.

 ## 🛡️ Core Security Philosophy
 Lumina distinguishes itself by treating every browsing session as a forensic-sensitive event.
-It focuses on two main pillars:
+It focuses on three main pillars:
 1. **Data Isolation:** Separating browser identities through an encrypted multi-profile system.
 2. **Persistence Prevention:** Ensuring no trace of activity remains in RAM or storage after session closure.
+3. **Intelligent Threat Protection:** Using local, privacy-preserving AI to detect threats without leaking data.

 ---